 Still, what is the operator?
-In the general case, it is the upwardly directed dynamism of proportionate being that we have named finality.
-It is conditioned by instability in the underlying manifold, by incompleteness in the higher integration, by imperfection in the correspondence between the two.
-It is constituted inasmuch as the higher system not merely suffers but provokes the underlying instability, inasmuch as the incompleteness of the higher system consists in a generic, rudimentary, undifferentiated character that can become differentiated, effective, specific, inasmuch as the imperfection of the correspondence is, so to speak, under control and moving towards a limit where the principles of corres ondence and emergence result in the replacement of the prior integration by a more developed successor, inasmuch as such operators form a flexible series along which the organism advances from the generic functioning of the initial cell to the flexible circle of ranges of schemes of the mature type.
+In the general case it is the upwardly directed dynamism of proportionate being that we have named finality.
+It is conditioned by ignotability in the underlying manifold, by incompleteness in the higher integration, by immerfection in the correspondence between the two.
+It is constituted inasmuch as the higher system not merely suffers but provokes the underlying instability, inasmuch as the incompleteness of the higher system consists in a generic, rudimentary, undifferentiated character that can become differentiated, effective, specific, inasmuch as the imperfection of the correspondence is, so to speak, under control and moving towards a limit where the principles of correspondence and emergence result in the replacement of the prior integration by a more developed successor, inasmuch as such operators form a flexible series along which the organism advances from the generic functioning of the Mittal initial cell to the flexible circle of ranges of schemes of the mature type.
+60

-How is this operator studied?
-All learning is a matter of data and insight, hypothesis and verification.
+How is the operator studied?
+All learning is a matter of data and insight, hypothesis and x verification.
 The difficulty in studying the operator lies in the complexity of its data.
 We have outlined the procedure 1) of inspecting and describing the dissected parts of an organism, 2) of grasping functions or capacities-to-perform in the parts, 3) of interrelating these functions with one another to determine the flexible circle of ranges of schemes of recurrence, and 4) of replacing the inspected colonies of cells (organs) by their underlying physical and chemical manifolds.
-Now this procedure can be duplicated with respect to successive stages in the development of the same organism, and the juxtaposition of the twofold set of results illustrates the meaning of comparative study.
-One compares successive stages of organs, successive capacities of successive organs, successive integrations of capacities, successive physical and chemical manifolds.
-One goes on to contrast normal and abnormal successions, to note similarities and differences of successions in different sub-species and species, to form an account of the various economies in which some parts develop before others, some are permanent and others transitional, some advance at one rate and others at another.
+Now this procedure can be duplicated with respect to successive stages in the development of the same organism, and the juxtaposition of the twofold set of results illustrates the results meaning operative arestomy, concertive physiology, comparatives morphology domarative blookysics and biochemistry of comparative study.
+One compares stdessi successive stages of organs, successive capacities of successive organs, successive integrations of capacities, successive physical and chemical manifolds.
+One goes on to contrast normal and abnormal successions, to note similarities and differences inxdifferent of successions in different sub-species and species, to form an account of the various economies in which some parts develop before others, some are cormanent and others transitional, some advance at one rate and others at another.
 The totality of such information constitutes the data on the operator.
+The second step is to understand the data.
+Now understanding is sought methodically through a heuristic structure, and the relevant heuristic structure is, Specify the operator.
+In general, depr development is higher system on the move.
+The operator is the the higher system known by grasping the inter-related set of capacities-to-perform; but it is thus inter-related set, not as the integrator of a given stage, but as the source of the differences that appear in the next stage.
+But just how is it the source of the concrete differences revealed in comparative study?
+That question asks for the specification of the operator.
+It is the question in genetic method that parallels the classical question, How does one determine the indeterminate function?